 The user can utilize this program as a server with which to create a structure set for each patient image that appears in a monitored folder designated by the user, or as a tool to create structure templates to be assigned to patients within the TPS.

-If set up as a server, w If the DICOM images are consistently placed within the same folder, the users can also define values that need to be present within the Series Description or Study Description before an RT Structure file is created.
+If set up as a server, while running, the program will loop through each of the monitored paths defined within each template.
+A file system watcher monitors for file changes at each path, waiting a period of time between each change to ensure all files are uploaded before the process begins.
+If the DICOM images are consistently placed within the same folder, the users can also define values that need to be present within the Series Description or Study Description before an RT Structure file is created.
+DICOM files are internally separated based on the series instance UID.
+This ensures that a unique RT structure file will be made, even if multiple scans are placed within the same folder.
+For each unique series instance UID, a new RT-Structure file is created with the form ‘{Structure_template}_{UID}.dcm’.
+The generated structure file will correctly update the necessary frame of reference UID, and SOP Instance UID for the associated images, as well as study time, study date, accession number, referring physician name, study description, patient name, patient ID, patient birthdate, patient sex, study instance UID, and study description.

 If the user instead wishes to create a dummy patient, and load RT Structure files to save as templates, they can select the ‘Create folder with loadable RTs’.
-This will automatically create a folder at the selected location with an anonymized CT and coupled RT structure file for each template.
+This will automatically create a folder with a previously anonymized four-slice CT, and generate the available structure templates as described above.
 The user may also create a series of loadable XML files, by selecting the ‘Create folder with loadable Varian Xmls’.
-This will create a folder at the specified location with a .xml file for every template.
+Generated .xml files follow the 2001 xmlscheme instance version 1.2.
+The default .xml file is present within our GitHub page named ‘Structure Template.xml’.
 The program will default to try and find the current Varian directory of .xml files, allowing for easy uploading.

 Uploading to a new AirTable